ufora/ufora/content/documentation/02-performance-guide.md

 * Passing generator expressions into 'sum' or other parallelizable algorithms parallelizes.
 * Large lists have a strong performance preference for "cache local" access.

-# The Ufora JIT compiler
+# The Ufora JIT Compiler

-## The basic behavior of the JIT
+## The Basic Behavior of the JIT

 The Ufora JIT compiler optimizes the code your program spends the most time in.
 So, for instance, if you write